 Lending

-In Superposition, lending is the act of moving an asset from a private account into a shared pool of credit capital, out of which other users may borrow.
+In Superposition, lending is the act of moving an asset from a user's wallet into a shared pool of credit capital, out of which other users may borrow.
 The interest that borrowers pay is continuously compounded, and routed directly to the lenders as yield on their deposits.

 The lending operation produces a yield-bearing deposit note to the lender.
 This note is redeemable for a share of the lending pool.
 Superposition streamlines the user experience by also collateralizing this yield-bearing note in the owner’s portfolio.
 The ability to pledge a note as collateral, and gain credit, Superposition makes for an efficient borrowing system where lent capital can still be used to secure debts.